 - Examples

 - VMware

-- Virtual-Box (used in class)
+- .
+KVM (Used in class)

-- KVM
+- .
+Virtual-Box (Simplest to use)

-- XEN
+- .
+XEN

 - FreeBSD and Linux Jails

 - Windows Hyper-V

+- .
+LXC/D (I shall never recommend)

+- Proxmox

 What problem are we attempting to solve with host virtualization.

 - Problem 1 Idle capacity.

 - Most of the machines in your datacenter are idle most of the time.

 - Capacity you're not using:

 - Cost money up front

 - Cost money to operate

 - Reduces you return on capital

 - Packing discreet systems into a smaller number of servers provides savings along virtually every dimension.